 \section{Introduction}

-Laboratory values play a crucial role in various medical contexts, ranging from diagnosing diseases \cite{chernecky2012laboratory} to guiding therapeutic interventions in routine care \cite{rigby2017review} and intensive care \cite{ezzie2007laboratory} settings.
-These values, derived from various bodily fluids or tissues, provide quantitative insights into a patients' physiological status, aiding clinicians in making informed decisions.
+Laboratory values play a crucial role in various medical contexts, ranging from diagnosing diseases\cite{chernecky2012laboratory} to guiding therapeutic interventions in routine care \cite{rigby2017review} and intensive care settings \cite{ezzie2007laboratory}.
+These values, derived from various bodily fluids or tissues, provide quantitative insights into a patient's physiological status, aiding clinicians in making informed decisions.
 Despite their importance, obtaining laboratory values often involves invasive procedures, such as venipuncture or arterial puncture, which can cause discomfort and carry associated risks \cite{ialongo2016phlebotomy,buowari2013complications}.
 Moreover, the process is resource-intensive \cite{beliveau2018decreasing,halpern2004critical}, requiring specialized equipment, skilled personnel, and significant time for sample collection, processing, and analysis.
-Delays in obtaining results further limit their utility in rapidly evolving clinical scenarios, highlighting the need for alternative or complementary approaches of measurement \cite{vashist2012non,shah2014accuracy}.
+Delays in obtaining results further limit their utility in rapidly evolving clinical scenarios, highlighting the need for alternative or complementary approaches of measurement \cite{shah2014accuracy}.

 An electrocardiogram (ECG) is essential as a first-in-line assessment of a patient's cardiac state.
-While the ECG is traditionally associated with the detection of cardiovascular diseases, the advent of deep learning has expanded the diagnostic potential of the ECG towards other domains, such as non-cardiac conditions, reviewed in \cite{topol2021s,siontis2021artificial} and demonstrated within a single model in \cite{strodthoff2024prospects}, or as in important predictor for patient deterioration \cite{alcaraz2024mdsedmultimodaldecisionsupport}.
+While the ECG is traditionally associated with the detection of cardiovascular diseases, the advent of deep learning has expanded the diagnostic potential of the ECG towards other domains, such as non-cardiac conditions, as reviewed by Topol et al.\,\cite{topol2021s} and Siontis et al.\,\cite{siontis2021artificial}, and demonstrated within a single model\cite{strodthoff2024prospects}, or as an important predictor for patient deterioration \cite{alcaraz2024mdsedmultimodaldecisionsupport}.
 Recent research has explored the relationship between cardiac patterns observed on ECG and abnormal laboratory values, suggesting potential links between systemic health and cardiovascular function, and while advancements in machine learning have enabled ECG to model diverse physiological factors beyond cardiovascular health, the integration of ECG with machine learning towards modeling laboratory values presents new opportunities for learning complex interactions which can enhance clinical decision making \cite{hager2024evaluation}.

-\section{Background}
+\subsection{Background}